sveltejs/examples/examples/sveltekit-file-uploads-nodejs/README.md

 # SvelteKit file uploads with Node.js

+This example demonstrates how you can upload files with SvelteKit and Node.js in two different ways.

-**Note:** This example makes use of the `Readable.fromWeb()` API to convert between web streams and Node.js streams so Node.js >= 17.0.0 is required.
+**Note:** This code makes use of the `Readable.fromWeb()` API to convert between web streams and Node.js streams so Node.js >= 17.0.0 is required.

-This example demonstrates how you can handle file uploads with SvelteKit and Node.js in two different ways.
-Both forms write files to the local disk.
-Uploaded files are served through the `src/routes/files/+server.js` endpoint.
+Both forms write files to the local disk into a directory specified by the `FILES_DIR` environment variable.
+Uploaded files are served through the `src/routes/files/[name]/+server.js` endpoint.

-## Small file uploads
+## Form 1: Small file

-Key things to know are:
+This first form sends the file as `FormData` to the SvelteKit server.

-- Works with and without JavaScript
+- It works with and without JavaScript
-- Uses `FormData` and SvelteKit's form actions
+- It uses FormData and SvelteKit's form actions
-- Should only be used for small files such as avatar images because there is no progress indicator and writing the file to disk requires first parsing the whole body with `event.request.formData()`
+- It should only be used for small files such as avatar images because the whole file first needs to be parsed in memory with `event.request.formData()` and there is no upload progress indicator.

-## Large file uploads
+## Form 2: Small and large file

-Key things to know are:
+The second form for both small and large files uses a custom store and posts the raw file body to the `upload/+server.js` endpoint.

 - JavaScript is required for this to work
-- The upload logic is encapsulated in a custom store
+- A custom store handles the request and calculates the upload progress
-- `XMLHTTPRequest` is used because `fetch` cannot be used (yet) to calculate the upload progress
+- `XMLHTTPRequest` is used to make the requests because `fetch` cannot be used (yet) to calculate the upload progress
-- The file object from the file input element is used as the body
+- The file object from the file input element is used as the body of the request
-- Additional information such as the file name is passed to the server using custom headers such as `x-file-name`
+- Additional information such as the file's name is passed to the server using custom request headers such as `x-file-name`
-- If a file was already uploaded before the endpoint closes the connection by calling `event.body.cancel()`
+- If a file with the same name has already been uploaded before the endpoint closes the connection by calling `event.body.cancel()`